 Walters first made the move from the sidelines to the management chair as he began his tenure as Assistant General Manager and Director of Canadian Scouting with the Blue Bombers in 2013.

-Concentrating mostly on scouting at the CIS level prior to his General Manager appointment, Walters also assisted the football operations department by helping to manage the team’s salary cap, negotiate contracts and recruit players.
-He has developed many positive working relationships with coaches and management in the CIS and Canadian Football League, and instantly became a very active GM in his first offseason in the role.
+Concentrating mostly on scouting at the U-Sports level prior to his General Manager appointment – a focus which continues to this day — Walters also assisted in the football operations department by helping manage the team’s salary cap, negotiate contracts and recruit players.
+He has developed many positive working relationships with coaches and management at the college and professional levels.

-Walters joined Winnipeg after spending four seasons as the head coach of the University of Guelph Gryphons where he posted a 13-18-1 overall record and advanced to the playoffs in three of the four seasons he was at the helm.
-In 2007, Guelph had one of their best seasons in recent history as they finished 4-4 and hosted not only their first home playoff game since 1986, but also the 100th Yates Cup – their first Yates appearance since winning it in 1996.
-Walters was also the special teams coordinator from 2007-2009 for Team West in the CIS All-Star game.
+Walters joined Winnipeg as an assistant coach after spending four seasons as the head coach of the University of Guelph Gryphons where he posted a 13-18-1 overall record and advanced to the playoffs in three of the four seasons he was at the helm.
+In 2007, Guelph had one of their best seasons in recent history, finishing 4-4 and hosting not only their first home playoff game since 1986, but also the 100th Yates Cup – their first Yates appearance since winning it in 1996.
+Walters was also the Special Teams Coordinator from 2007-2009 for Team West in the CIS All-Star game.